The best way and commonly practiced way in getting to Malapascua Island is to be in Cebu City in the first place.

 Being the capital of this provincial island, Cebu City has everything (almost) you need for your travels, vacation, business, retirement, investment, hotel reservation, among other relevant needs.

-It means that you can get your choices of transports for Malapascua’s direction.
-When I visited the island last year, what I did was took a bus from North Bus Terminal then got off at Maya Port (last stop), then took an outrigger boat for Malapascua.
+It means that you can get your choices of transports for Malapascua Island.
+When I visited the island last time, what I did was took a bus from North Bus Terminal in Cebu City, then got off at Maya Port.

 Let me enumerate and describe the vehicles you might take, so please keep reading down below.